KHP-Informatics/chip_gx/GAP_gx_illumina_pipeline_preProcessing.2.md

     # are there any sig ANOVA terms
     min_anova_p <- min(anova_lm_data$"Pr(>F)")

-    # if so then do this:-
+    # if sig ANOVA terms then do this:-
     if (min_anova_p <= 0.05) {
         sig_anova_lm_data <- subset(anova_lm_data, anova_lm_data$"Pr(>F)" <=
             0.05)